 I grew up watching the 1995 A&E mini-series adaptation starring Jennifer Ehle and Colin Firth.
 The mini-series is a direct adaption of the novel, nearly all the dialogue comes straight from the book.
 In 2005, director Joe Wright decided to bring Pride and Prejudice to the big screen.
 The last straight movie adaption was the 1940 version starring Greer Garson and Sir Laurence Olivier.
 The 2005 version was adapted by Deborah Moggach and Emma Thompson did some uncredited edits on the dialogue.
 This resulted in the most abridged cinematic version ever produced.

 Wright made several drastic changes that I vehemently dislike.
 This version takes place in the late 18th century, while the novel occurs in the 19th century.
-While 18th century clothing makes more an impact, the time period did not require changing.
+While 18th century clothing makes more of an impact, the time period did not require changing.
 What aggravates me the most is the stark societal differences between the Bennet family and Darcy.
-In the book, the Bennet family is landed gentry with an entailed estate, this did not mean they suffered economically.
-Since the Bennet’s had no sons, the estate goes to the closest male relative.
-But in the movie the clothing, furnishing, and mannerisms of the Bennet clan borders upon the peasant class.
-In one scene a pig runs through the kitchen, this would never occur in an aristocratic family’s household.
+In the book, the Bennets are landed gentry with an entailed estate, this does not mean they suffered economically.
+Since Mr Bennet had no sons, the estate goes to the closest male relative upon his death.
+In the movie depiction the clothing, furnishing, and mannerisms of the Bennet clan more closely resembles those of the working class instead of the landed gentry.
+A pig runs through the kitchen in one scene, this would never occur in an aristocratic family’s household.
+At least not the main house, if the kitchen was in an outer house than a pig running through it would be more plausible.

 Other characters besides Darcy received a personality re-write for the film.
 Mr. and Mrs. Bennet’s movie relationship comes across as quite affectionate, in the book they hated one another.
 Mr. Bingley comes across as a bumbling fool without a single original thought.
 Mr. Darcy would never befriend such an empty-headed individual.
 Perhaps the gravest mistake lies in the portrayal of Elizabeth.
-This version of Elizabeth borders on pouty, rude, defiant, and flighty.
-In one scene Elizabeth and Darcy take a stroll in their nightclothes, which would never have happened during this time period.
-Furthermore, Elizabeth becomes slightly estranged from Jane and continually keeps secrets from her sisters.
-She openly mocks her family, something the original Elizabeth would never do.
+This version of Elizabeth is pouty, rude, defiant, and flighty.
+In one scene Elizabeth and Darcy take a stroll in their nightclothes, which would not happen during this time period as it would ruin Elizabeth’s reputation.
+She openly mocks her family, something the “original” version of Elizabeth would never do.
 Overall, Elizabeth comes across as bold/impatient and resembles the book version of Lydia.
-This radical change completely ruins the point of the narrative.
+This radical change alters the poignancy of the narrative.

 The movie places most of the characters in unbelievable situations.
-Mr. Bingley would not visit Jane in her room while she recuperated from her cold, especially without a proper chaperone.
-If Jane wore appropriate clothing and Elizabeth was in the room, then it might have verged on acceptable.
-Elizabeth, or any women of aristocratic birth, would never her hair down while visiting Netherfield Park.
-A proper lady never went out in public without an acceptable hair style, which usually meant an up-do.
+Mr. Bingley would not visit Jane in her room while she recuperated from her cold without a proper chaperone.
+If Jane wore appropriate clothing and Elizabeth was in the room, then it would have verged on acceptable.
+Elizabeth, or any women of aristocratic birth, would never wear them hair down while visiting an estate like Netherfield Park.
+A proper lady never went out in public without an acceptable hair style, which usually meant an up-do at this point in time.
 In the book Elizabeth acutely knows the social rules and strives to uphold them at all times.
 Wearing her hair down while in public qualifies as “conceited independence”.

 Wright justified the major changes to the narrative because he wanted to focus on the “romance” between Darcy and Elizabeth.
-However this version only made the romance entirely unbelievable and inexplicably downplayed the one event that caused Elizabeth to fall-in-love with Darcy.
+However this version only made the romance unbelievable and inexplicably downplayed the one event that caused Elizabeth to fall-in-love with Darcy.
 In the book Lydia runs away with Wickham, a calvalry officer with a chequered past.
-Wickham grew up with Darcy and attempted to pull a similar stunt with his sister Georgiana.
+Wickham grew up with Darcy and attempted to pull a similar stunt with Georgiana Darcy.
+Thankfully, Darcy kept Wickham away from her before it was too late.
 When Darcy heard that Wickham ran off with Lydia with no intention of marrying her, he took off to find them and force Wickham to do the honorable thing.
 Darcy only did this in order to prove to Elizabeth that he truly cared about her.
-This one subplot brings together Darcy and Elizabeth in a believable manner and wipes away their preconceived notion about each other.
+This one subplot brings together Darcy and Elizabeth in a believable manner and wipes away their preconceived prejudices regarding each other.
 For some reason, Wickham’s manipulations barely appear in this version of the movie and this crippled the effectiveness of the narrative.
 Without this subplot, Darcy does not have a chance to show his true character to Elizbeth and she does not get to see him in a new light.
 I could have forgiven all the other changes if Wright left this one plot point in the film.
 Without it, the movie is a pale version of the original narrative.